taijusanagi/sandbox-devprotocol/docs/integration_steps.md

    - MarketFactory->create(behaviorAddress)
    - this gives you create market contract address

+3. Get Dev for voting

+4. Vote for market approve

-3. PropertyFacotry calls createAndAuthenticate, which calls market created in 1 authenticateFromPropertyFactory
+5. PropertyFacotry calls createAndAuthenticate, which calls market created in 1 authenticateFromPropertyFactory
    - this authenticateFromPropertyFactory calls behavior authenticate which is implemented in 1